Lynn9625/robo-advisor/README.md

 ##4.
 Adjust the repo
 1) Your repo should contain an ".env" file with your apikey (get your apikey at https://www.alphavantage.com):
 ALPHAVANTAGE_API_KEY="abc123"
-2) your repo should contain a ".gitignore" file which prevents the ".env" file and its secret credentials from being tracked in version control:
+2) your repo should contain a ".gitignore" file which prevents the ".env" file and its secret credentials from being tracked in version control
-.env
-3) Your repo should contain an another ".env" file inside the "data" directory to ignore CSV files which will be written inside the data directory:
+3) Your repo should contain an another ".env" file inside the "data" directory to ignore CSV files which will be written inside the data directory
-*
-!.gitignore

 ##5.
 From within the virtual environment, demonstrate your ability to run the Python script from the command-line: